syncfusion-content/uwp-docs/uwp/SfCalculator/Other-utility-functions.md

 {% endtabs %}

-## Removing trailing zeros
+## Removing Trailing Zeroes

-`TrailingZeros` method is used to remove the trailing zeros at the end of value.
+`TrailingZeros` method is used to remove the trailing zeroes at the end of value.

 {% tabs %}